-This blog will go through some tips on employee testimonials that you can adapt in your recruiting efforts, and introduce the easiest tool for gathering authentic employee testimonials.
+This blog will go through some tips on employee testimonials that you can adapt in your recruiting efforts, showcase employee testimonial examples in multiple formats, and introduce the easiest tool for gathering authentic employee testimonials.

-Employee testimonials are endorsements that employees make for the company they are working for.
+Employee testimonials are employee stories and endorsements that employees make for the company they are working for.
 In an employee testimonial, your employee tells the viewer what it is like to work at your company.

 Employee testimonials can be used in recruiting campaigns or featured on your careers page continuously.
 They are more trusted by job seekers than branded videos.